Rinne test: Air vs. bone conductive hearing loss

 Air conduction uses the apparatus of the middle ear (pinna, eardrum and ossicles) to amplify and direct the sound to the cochlea, whereas bone conduction bypasses some or all of these and allows the sound to be transmitted directly to the inner ear albeit at a reduced volume, or via the bones of the skull to the opposite ear.

 Note that the words positive and negative are used in a somewhat confusing fashion here, as compared to their typical use in medical tests.
 Positive or negative in this case means that a certain parameter that was evaluated was present or not.
-In this case, that parameter is whether air conduction (AC) is better than bone conduction (BC).
+In this case, that parameter is whether air conduction is better than bone conduction.
 Thus, a "positive" result indicates the healthy state, in contrast to many other medical tests.
 Therefore, some prefer to avoid using the terms "positive" or "negative", and simply state if the test was normal or abnormal.
 For example: "Rinne's test was abnormal in the right ear, with bone conduction greater than air conduction".